privacyguides/privacyguides.org/docs/notebooks.en.md

     ![EteSync Notes logo](assets/img/notebooks/etesync-notes.png){ align=right }

-    **EteSync Notes** is a secure, end-to-end encrypted, and privacy-respecting note taking app.
+    **EteSync Notes** is a secure, E2EE, and privacy-respecting note taking app.
 EteSync also offers optional [software as a service](https://dashboard.etebase.com/user/partner/pricing/), or you can host the server yourself for free.

-    [etebase](https://docs.etebase.com), which is the foundation of EteSync, can also be used by other apps as a backend to store data end-to-end encrypted (E2EE).
+    [etebase](https://docs.etebase.com), which is the foundation of EteSync, can also be used by other apps as a backend to store data with E2EE.

     [:octicons-home-16: Homepage](https://www.etesync.com){ .md-button .md-button--primary }
     [:octicons-eye-16:](https://www.etesync.com/tos/#privacy){ .card-link title="Privacy Policy" }